GovTechSG/ship-hats-overview/tools-faq.md

 <details>
   <summary>1.
 How can I view the number of hours utilised by a Shared agent?</summary><br>

-Subscription Administrator (SA) and Project Administrator (PA) may connect to the SHIP-HATS OpenVPN and log in to [SHIP-HATS portal](http://www.ship.gov.sg/) to view the subscription&#39;s utilisation of Shared agent hours.
+Subscription Administrator (SA) and Project Administrator (PA) may connect to the SHIP-HATS OpenVPN and log in to [SHIP-HATS portal](http://www.ship.gov.sg/) to view the subscription's utilisation of Shared agent hours.
   </details>
  <details>
   <summary>2.
 How do I ensure the number of agent hours subscribed is sufficient for my system?</summary><br>